Author: Ever Dundas

 - Makes a point without being didactic – I was impressed with how Dundas managed to explore weighty, important themes, such as queer theory and animal rights issues, with subtlety and grace.
 She is clearly making a point through the novel but without it ever seeming like a boring lecture or as if the novel is simply a vehicle to promote her own personal politics.

-Read if: you enjoy weird and wonderful tales of unique characters living on the fringes of society.
+Read if: you enjoy weird and wonderful tales about unique characters living on the fringes of society.

 Avoid if: you really can’t stomach any fantastical elements in your fiction, even if these are (probably, arguably?) wholly imaginary.